-Students who have, or are in the process of completing the 36 General Education requirements may participate in division transfer units.
+Students who have, or are in the process of completing the 36 General Education requirements may participate in Pacific Oaks Extension classes to earn lower and upper division transfer units.
 Students lacking general education requirements and/or necessary units may take CLEP (College Level Exam Program) tests to acquire units.
 (See Admissions Office for information.)